canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 the easiest ways of setting up CanJS for experimentation.

-### Importing the core ES module bundle with module scripts
+### Importing the core ES module bundle

-The easiest way to get started with CanJS is to [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the pre-built ES module from [UNPKG](https://unpkg.com/#/).
+The easiest way to get started with CanJS is to [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the pre-built ES module from [UNPKG](https://unpkg.com/).
 This is perfect for demos, examples, or even small apps!

 The following `HTML` page imports CanJS and uses it to define a custom element: